yddgit/winscp-client/README.md

 ## Download WinSCP First

-Please download WinSCP [ Portable executables ] from: https://winscp.net/eng/downloads.php
+Please download WinSCP [**Portable executables**] from: https://winscp.net/eng/downloads.php

 Then extract the downloaded file to src/main/resources/winscp

+## Use This Client

+Use `com.my.project.winscp.WinSCPClient` class in your source code which include all supported operations for FTP/SFTP

 ## WinSCP Model Generate